Amaretto Coffee Recipe: The Ultimate Aromatic Cocktail

 Notes On Amaretto Coffee Ingredients

-- If you don’t want whipped cream, we suggest using a splash of milk, creamer, half and half, or a plant-based milk alternative instead.
+- If you don’t want whipped cream, we suggest using a splash of milk, cream, or a plant-based milk alternative instead.

 - We haven’t added sugar or syrup to this drink as Amaretto is already quite sweet, but you can add a teaspoon of white sugar or simple syrup to your Amaretto coffee.